organisciak/dissertation/document/3_typology.md

  - Tasks that are reactive, positioning contributions relative to existing documents, rather than generative;
  - Both objective and subjective contexts, considered distinctly.

-The data quality of contributions is considered in this context, starting with the next chapter: a treatment of post-collection data modelling of contributions for objective tasks.
+The data quality of contributions is considered in this context, starting with the next chapter: a treatment of post-collection data modeling of contributions for objective tasks.